fls-bioinformatics-core/galaxy-tools/pal_finder/README.rst

 ========== ======================================================================
 Version    Changes
 ---------- ----------------------------------------------------------------------
+0.02.04.3  - Update to the Illumina filtering script from Graeme Fox (including
+             new option to run ``PANDASeq`` assembly/QC steps), and corresponding update to the tool; add support for input FASTQs to be a dataset collection pair.
 0.02.04.2  - Fix bug that causes tool to fail when prefix includes spaces;
              add explicit dependency on Perl 5.16.3.
 0.02.04.1  - Add option to run Graeme Fox's ``pal_finder_filter.pl`` script to